py-why/dowhy/README.rst

     refute_results = model.refute_estimate(identified_estimand, estimate,
             method_name="random_common_cause")

-DoWhy stresses on interpretability of its output.
+DoWhy stresses on the interpretability of its output.
 At any point in the analysis, you can inspect the untested assumptions, identified estimands (if any) and the estimate (if any).
 Here's a sample output of the linear regression estimator.